Bethany Town Seal

 Board of Selectmen

 The Board of Selectmen meet on the first and third Tuesday of each month at 7PM in the Selectmen’s Room at Town Hall.
-Until the COVID-19 restrictions for in-person gathering are lifted, the meetings will be held virtually on Zoom.
-Please see the Meeting Notices for instructions for joining the virtual meeting on the website > Quick Links > Virtual Bulletin Board.
+See Virtual Bulletin Board under Home Page > Quick Links for meeting agendas.